 Strike While the Iron is Hot

 It’s essential that we build our families intentionally, with a vision and a plan.
-Imagine what you want the future to look like and begin shepherding your family that direction.
-We unearth so much joy, and so much beauty in this process.
+Imagine what you want the future to look like and begin shepherding your family in that direction.
+We unearth so much joy and so much beauty in this process.

-Oh, that every family seize this beautiful opportunity while the window of time is still open!
+Oh, that every family seizes this beautiful opportunity while the window of time is still open!